Parametrized complexity of relations between multidimensional subshifts: The embedding problem

 Suppose that $M$ halts in $t$ steps.
 Define an embedding $Rob \hookrightarrow X_M$ that, to each $x\in Rob$, adds the first $t$ steps of computation and the corresponding red/blue layer, which can be done by a local function of exponential radius in $t$.
 Conversely, if $M$ does not halt, there is a morphism $X_M \to Rob^{+}$ that removes the computation, so $Rob$ cannot embed in $X_M$. \end{proof}

 For the next result, we recall that a subshift is finite if and only if all configurations are strongly periodic \cite[Theorem 3.8]{ballier2008structural}.

-\begin{theorem} Let $Y$ be a finite $\mathbb{Z}^d$-subshift ($d\geq 1$).
-Then $Y \hookrightarrow X$ for SFT inputs is decidable. \end{theorem} \begin{proof} Since $Y$ is finite, we find a common set of linearly independent periods $v_1,\dots,v_d\in\mathbb{Z}^d$ for all configurations; that is, $\sigma^v(y)=y$ for every $v\in \{ v_1,\dots,v_d\}$ and all $y\in Y$.
-Given as input an SFT $X$, we add finitely many forbidden patterns to build the (finite) SFT Then $Y$ embeds into $X$ if and only if $Y$ embeds into $X_0$, and the last question is decidable as both systems are finite. \end{proof}
+\begin{proposition} Let $Y$ be a finite $\mathbb{Z}^d$-subshift ($d\geq 1$).
+Then $Y \hookrightarrow X$ for SFT inputs is decidable. \end{proposition} \begin{proof} Since $Y$ is finite, we find a common set of linearly independent periods $v_1,\dots,v_d\in\mathbb{Z}^d$ for all configurations; that is, $\sigma^v(y)=y$ for every $v\in \{ v_1,\dots,v_d\}$ and all $y\in Y$.
+Given as input an SFT $X$, we add finitely many forbidden patterns to build the (finite) SFT Then $Y$ embeds into $X$ if and only if $Y$ embeds into $X_0$ since the image of a configuration of period $v$ also has period $v$, and the last question is decidable as both systems are finite. \end{proof}

-We might expect that $Y \hookrightarrow X$ is always more difficult than the corresponding inclusion problem $Y \subseteq X$, that is, of $\Le(Y)$ (see \Cref{characterization-complexity-inclusion}).
+We might expect that $Y \hookrightarrow X$ is always more difficult than the corresponding inclusion problem $Y \subseteq X$, that is, of $\Le(Y)$ (see Theorem \ref{characterization-complexity-inclusion}).
 However, this is not the case.

 \begin{theorem} There exists an effective $\Z$-subshift $Y$ such that $Y \hookrightarrow X$ is decidable for SFT inputs but $\Le(Y)$ is not computable (and therefore $Y\subseteq X$ for SFT inputs is not decidable). \end{theorem}